thirsty-wing/bun-htmx/README.md

 # Bun htmx

+NOTE: work halting here for the forseeable future.
+This project has been converted to nestjs and is now worked on here https://github.com/thirsty-wing/nest-htmx

 Exploratory project, targeted mainly at making a POC project with htmx in a way that is ergonomic and familiar for React developers